-Students interested in entering the MSN program should consult the pre-nursing advisers, Brandee Madden at brandee.madden@vanderbilt.edu or a (615) 875-9012 and Christy DeGregory at (615) 343-5326 for advice on planning undergraduate studies to meet the program's requirements.
-Participation in the student organization, Pre-Nursing Society, is strongly recommended.
+Prospective students interested in nursing at Vanderbilt may apply for admission to any Vanderbilt undergraduate school awarding a BA or BS.
+In addition to their undergraduate faculty advisers, pre-nursing students are encouraged to work with a pre-nursing adviser to assist in planning their program of studies., Dr. Brandee Madden brandee.madden@vanderbilt.edu or a (615) 875-9012 and Dr. Christy DeGregory at (615) 343-5326 serve as the pre-nursing advisers.
+Participation in the student organization, Pre- Nursing Society, is strongly recommended.
 Information about the Pre-Nursing Society is available at anchorlink.vanderbilt.edu/organization/prenursingsociety.